Talking so everyone can hear

 If you read The Immortal Life of Henrietta Lacks, about the Black woman whose cervical cancer cells were taken for research without her consent, you likely gained insight into the negative associations some racial and ethnic groups have with clinical research.
 Physicians removed Lacks’ cells without her knowledge or permission and her family members were not told until many years later.

 Unfortunately, this story is not unique.
-The Tuskegee Institute infected Black men with syphilis for research purposes.
+The U.S. Public Health Service conducted a 50-year study in which Black men in Tuskegee, Alabama, were given sham treatments for syphilis and discouraged from seeking other care.
 Native Americans were deliberately given infected blankets as part of a plan to reduce or eliminate their populations in the 19th century United States.
 These experiences have fueled a cultural mistrust among certain ethnic groups that enables myths and misinformation about medicine and science to flourish, creating barriers for people trying to deliver correct messages to the public.

 All people may have questions and concerns about participating in clinical trials and scientific research, but people from some groups may have stronger historical reasons than others for mistrusting doctors, researchers, or other health care workers.
 It is important to emphasize that taking part in clinical research is voluntary and participants always have the choice to drop out of a study.
 For studies recruiting Black Americans, placing this wording more prominently and frequently may be valuable and important.
 Understanding the frightening history of Native American tribal members and medical treatment is important in creating materials for tribal health care.